codelao/Screenshots-Parse-Tool/README.md

 ## Usage
 SPT (Screenshots Parse Tool) exploits the "vulnerability" in the app "Lightshot" which is made for taking screenshots.
-This "vulnerability" can show stranger's screenshots, so SPT generates unique links to this screenshots and then saves them to the auto-created folder in the app directory on your PC, for example: "Screenshots-Parse-Tool/Screenshots/06_01_2023".
+This "vulnerability" can show stranger's screenshots, so SPT generates unique links to this screenshots and then saves them to the auto-created directory on your Desktop.
+You can see how it looks [here](#directories).

 ## Installation